PeterZG/DungeonMania/README.md

 ## Acknowledgments

-This project was developed to showcase advanced software engineering techniques, highlighting modular design, object-oriented principles, and dynamic game mechanics.
+This project was developed to showcase common software engineering techniques, highlighting modular design, object-oriented principles, and dynamic game mechanics.